erdemhalil/DIT355-Server/README.md

     `cd .\server\server`

-2.To get the server running you need to create an environment for python, this can be done by these following commands for your given system:
+2. To get the server running you need to create an environment for python, this can be done by these following commands for your given system:

 **MacOS:**
     `python -m venv env` &&